I'll Take My Chances: Production

 I'll Take My Chances was the biggest film to come out of Royal Arts Academy production house in terms of budget and production inputs at the time of its release.
 The producer had always wanted to make films centred on dance, which was her specialization in school, but had not found the right script.
 She states: "This project is one that is dear to my heart".
 The Canadian dancer Ashleigh Clark was flown in from the United States solely for the purpose of this film.
 Most of the film was shot on location in Akwa Ibom.
 According to Isong, the cast and crew received considerable love and support from the community while shooting the film.
 Other shooting locations included Lagos and some areas of Cross River.
-The film was one of the last films shot by Sam Loco Efe, as he died before its release; it was dedicated to him as a result.
+The film was one of the last shot by Sam Loco Efe, who died before its release; it was dedicated to him as a result.

 Release

 A preview of I'll Take My Chances was unveiled to the public on 8 May 2011.
 The film was premiered in Uyo, Akwa Ibom on 24 September 2011.
-Emem Isong revealed that the decision to premiere the film in Akwa Ibom is due to the fact that the film was mostly shot there and it presents the culture of the area as a backdrop of the story; so it's "a show of solidarity with the good people of Akwa Ibom".
+Emem Isong revealed that the decision to premiere the film in Akwa Ibom was due to the fact that the film was mostly shot there and that it presents the culture of the area as a backdrop to the story; so it was "a show of solidarity with the good people of Akwa Ibom".
 September was also fixed for the premiere, because it is the month in which Akwa Ibom state was created.
 The premiere featured a short documentary on the late Sam Loco Efe who starred in the film, but died before its release.
 The film had its Lagos premiere on 24 February 2012, before going on a general theatrical release.
 The two halls used for the film screenings at the Lagos premiere was reportedly jam packed, that some people who wanted to see the film at all costs had to stand and some sat on the cinema floors.
-The Ushers at the event were dressed in an Akwa Ibom native outfit.
+The ushers at the event were dressed in Akwa Ibom native outfits.
 The film was also screened across two cities in Italy, a non traditional market.